-In order to assess the CATS data quality at both day and night, Version 3 AERONET AOD from both sun and lunar photometers are analyzed.
-The level 2 (cloud screened and quality assured) daytime (Giles et al., 2019) and level 1.5 (cloud screened) nighttime AOD observations (Barreto et al., 2019, 2016) at the 1020 nm spectrum band are compared with collocated CATS AOD at 1064 nm.
-Here a "collocated observation" is identified when the CATS orbit passed anywhere in
+In order to assess the CATS data quality during both day and night, Version 3 AERONET AOD from both sun and lunar photometers is analyzed.
+The Level 2 (cloud-screened and quality-assured) daytime (Giles et al., 2019) and Level 1.5 (cloud-screened) nighttime AOD observations (Barreto et al., 2019, 2016) at the 1020 nm spectrum band are compared with collocated CATS AOD at 1064 nm.
+Here a "collocated observation" is identified when the CATS orbit passed